PD-Mera/NSFW-Anime-Arts-Classification/README.md

 ## Data

 - I get my data from gelbooru and safebooru.
-You can use your own data or crawl from internet, you can google and try on your own.
+You can use your own data or crawl from internet.

 - Data in this format